4 Ways to Take Your Editing to the Next Level with After Effects

 In addition to designing typography, animating graphics, and visualizing data, After Effects can also create impressive visual effects.
 Hence the name After Effects.
 This is truly where the program shines—as a compositing tool.
 A composite is when you take multiple visual elements and combine them to create the illusion of one single visual.
 As with everything in After Effects, compositing can be very simple or extremely complex.
 There are a number of tools to help composite visuals, including the chroma key, tracking tools, and masks.

-All three of these compositing tools are very versatile, and can create amazing visual effects when used alone or in conjunction with one another.
+All three of these compositing tools are very versatile.
+With them, you can create amazing visual effects when used alone or in conjunction with one another.

-Are you convinced yet?
-While I’ve only listed four things here, I could in all actuality go on and on giving you examples of things you can create inside of After Effects.
-If you’re still too intimidated or just plain not interested in learning how to use the program, I urge you to at least download a template and attempt to use it in your next project.
+Convinced yet?
+While I’ve only listed four things here, I could give you many more examples.
+Download a template and attempt to use it in your next project.
 Once you actually get a hands-on experience, you’ll soon realize all of the possibilities at your fingertips.
 Do you think editors can benefit from using After Effects?
 Let us know in the comment section!